mckiernantim/SancCity/README.md

 ## Hows it work?

-the core of the game engine is a Javascript Timestamp saved to a variable 'pastTime'
+the core of the game engine is a Javascript Timestamp saved to a variable 'pastTime' which is checked against a variable game_pace:

       SancCity.session.step = function (timestamp) {
         if (!this.pastTime) {